The Yellow trucking company meltdown, explained

 After the strike threat, Yellow's freight volumes fell 80% within the span of a week, according to Jack Atkins, a managing director at the financial services firm Stephens who researches the transportation sector.

 At the same time, he said, Yellow's cries that it was running out of cash during union negotiation attempts scared off customers.
-Since then, customers haven't returned.
+After fleeing to rival carriers like FedEx and ABF Freight, customers didn't return.

 "Both sides bear fault," Atkins said.
 "Once that freight left, there was nothing left to really restructure," he added.
 "It was really too late to save the company."